Object tracking follows instance labels through a series of frames in a video or image sequence.

 Settings

-The Object tracking section of the editor settings allows you to adjust the following.
+The Object tracking section of the editor settings allows you to adjust the tracking range, and choose between the standard or advanced tracking algorithm.